-The Office of Deputy Lieutenant is almost as old as that of the Lieutenancy and, in the early years of absentee Lord-Lieutenants, they performed all his military duties, becoming so powerful that they had to be snubbed frequently by the Privy Council who appointed them.
+The Office of Deputy Lieutenant is almost as old as that of the Lieutenancy.
+In the early years of absentee Lord-Lieutenants, they performed all his military duties.
+They became so powerful that they were snubbed by the Privy Council who appointed them.

 The first Lady Lord-Lieutenant was Jean Roberts, who was appointed Lord Provost of Glasgow in 1960.
 As the city's first female Lord Provost, she was unique in Scotland until the 1980s.
-She was made a Dame Commander of the British Empire (the female equivalent of a knighthood) in 1962.
+She was made a Dame Commander of the British Empire in 1962.
+This is the female equivalent of a knighthood.

 The appointment of Deputy Lieutenants

-Deputy Lieutenants are appointed by the Lord-Lieutenant at their discretion, subject only to Her Majesty not disapproving of the granting of the commission.
+Deputy Lieutenants are appointed by the Lord-Lieutenant at their discretion.
+It's subject only to His Majesty agreeing to the granting of the commission.
 Under the terms of the Lieutenancies Act 1997, a person may be appointed a Deputy Lieutenant if:

-- he/she is shown to have rendered appropriate service: such service includes service as a member of, or in a civil capacity in connection with, the Armed Forces, and other suitable public service; and
+- he/she is shown to have rendered appropriate service.
+Such service includes service as a member of, or in a civil capacity in connection with, the Armed Forces, and other suitable public service

 - he/she has a place of residence in, or within seven miles from the boundary of, the relevant county or area.
-In choosing Deputy Lieutenants, Lord-Lieutenant should be ready to interpret widely 'other suitable public service' which can be taken into account.
-The aim is that, within each county or area, the Deputy Lieutenants should be widely representative of its life in social range, gender, ethnic mix and service to the community.
+In choosing Deputy Lieutenants, Lord-Lieutenant should be ready to interpret widely 'other suitable public service'.
+These can be taken into account.
+The aim is that, within each county or area, the Deputy Lieutenants should be widely representative of it's life.
+This includes in social range, gender, ethnic mix and service to the community.

-The appointment is not terminated when the Lord-Lieutenant, who made the appointment, ceases to be Lord-Lieutenant, but lapses if the residence qualification ceases to be fulfilled.
+The appointment is not terminated when the Lord-Lieutenant, who made the appointment, ceases to be Lord-Lieutenant.
+It lapses if the residence qualification ceases to be fulfilled.
 The post nominal letters are 'DL'.

 Deputy Lieutenants of South Yorkshire